SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/show-sales-targets.md

 13. Click **Save**.
 Then click **Done**.

-## Why can’t I select Compare to target?
+## Why can't I select Compare to target?

-If you see the field Compare to target, but it’s disabled, you can hover your mouse over the field to see a tooltip that explains what you need to change in order to enable and select the field.
+If you see the field Compare to target, but it is disabled, you can hover your mouse over the field to see a tooltip that explains what you need to change to enable and select the field.

 ![Hover over the Compare to target field to see a tooltip -screenshot][img8]